 Meinung- opinion (rather than meaning)

 Looking beyond vocabulary, certain sentence structures and grammatical patterns are also similar between the two, such as similar stem changes in the past tense, the retention of the genitive case in English, the word order in indirect questions etc. However, most of English grammar is a heavily simplified version of German grammar.
 It doesn’t have grammatical genders and it doesn’t follow a strict case system anymore.
-This makes it more challenging to learn for English native speakers than it is for Germans to study English.
+This makes it more challenging for native English speakers than it is for Germans to study English.
 Fortunately, German grammar is quite logical and can be learned with the right tutor.